Uxxu MCP for LLMs

 2. Teach

-Add a skill or instruction layer so the model understands how to map specs into system context, container, and component diagrams.
+Add a skill or instruction layer so the model understands how to map a specification into system context, container, and component diagrams.

 3. Generate